mbassalbioinformatics/SLICER/README.md

 ### Main Prerequisites

+Its strongly recommended to just use the installation script with the precompiled yml files.
+But if you really want to know what were installing, here are the main players...

 * Python 3.x
 * Minimap2
 * SAMtools
 * BamTools
 * Qualimap

-* Its strongly recommended to just use the installation script with the precompiled yml files.

 ### Installation